suijingfeng/vkOpenArena/README.md

 # OpenArena Engine
-This project is a fork of OpenArena with specific changes to the client and server.
+This project is a fork of OpenArena with specific changes to its renderer module.